Renee Harris: Titanic

 Harris was a passenger in Collapsible D after leaving the Titanic.

 The Harrises along with Mr. and Mrs. Emil Taussig made their way to the main deck.
 After the women had been seated in a lifeboat, there were still some vacant seats.
 When Mr. Harris and Mr. Taussig both tried to accompany their wives, they were threatened with revolvers.
 The boat was lowered with those seats still vacant.
 (Note: Mrs. Taussig and her daughter left Titanic on this lifeboat.
 Mr. Taussig perished on the ship.)
 Harris wanted to leave the ship with her husband; despite her broken elbow, she was able to leave the lifeboat before it was lowered into the water.
-Harris continued her refusals to leave her husband aboard Titanic until Captain Smith told her she was denying her husband the chance to save himself by her refusal to board a lifeboat.
+Harris continued her refusals to leave her husband aboard Titanic until Captain Edward Smith told her she was denying her husband the chance to save himself by her refusal to board a lifeboat.
 He claimed Titanic had many rafts in its stern and that the men would have an opportunity at them when the women had left the ship.
-She remained aboard Titanic until the last boat, a collapsible lifeboat, was filled.
-Fifteen minutes after this last lifeboat was lowered, the great ship sank.
+She remained aboard Titanic until the last boat to be successfully, Collapsible Boat D, was filled.
+Fifteen minutes after it was lowered, the ship sank.